zoffixznet/writing/perl6/20160404-Perl-6-Types--Made-for-Humans.md

 With that single line of code, we created a special type and can use it as if it were built-in!
-Not only can we use it to specify the type of variables, sub/method parameters and return values, but we can test arbitrary values against it with a smartmatch operator, just as we can with built-in types:
+Not only can we use it to specify the type of variables, sub/method parameters and return values, but we can test arbitrary values against it with the smartmatch operator, just as we can with built-in types:

     subset Prime of Int where *.is-prime;